-A workload is protected for the service in these two cases:
+A workload is protected from the service in these two cases:

-- The service is blocked by enforcement boundary in Selective Enforcement or - The workload is in Full Enforcement, whether there is rule or no rule for that service.
+- · The service is blocked by enforcement boundary in Selective Enforcement, or - The workload is in Full Enforcement, regardless of whether there is or is not a rule for that service.

-Workloads Exposure
+Workloads Exposure Over Time

-Workload Exposure widget shows, in percentages, how many of the existing workloads are protected from the ransomware vs. how many are still exposed.
-The unprotected workloads are further grouped in their exposure categories as Critical, High, Medium, and Low .
+The Workload Exposure widget shows, over the selected time period, the percentage of existing workloads that are or are not protected from the ransomware.
+Unprotected workloads are further grouped in their exposure categories as Critical, High, Medium, and Low.